VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item We propose \method, a novel visual-tactile-action pretraining method with object understanding for bimanual dexterous manipulation.
-This approach leverages human data to pretrain models for action prediction and object state estimation. \item We propose a curriculum reinforcement learning framework to address the challenge of multi-skill learning within a single task. \item We pretrain \method with collected human demonstrations and deploy to the downstream bimanual cap unscrewing task both in simulation and the real world. \end{itemize}
+\begin{itemize} \item We propose \method, a novel visual-tactile-action pre-training method with object understanding for bimanual dexterous manipulation.
+This approach leverages human data to pre-train models for action prediction and object state estimation. \item We propose a curriculum reinforcement learning framework to address the challenge of multi-skill learning within a single task. \item \szn{We propose a bimanual bottle-cap twisting task where our VTAO-BiManip pre-training and curriculum RL framework succeeds both in simulation and the real world.} \end{itemize}